Phases in Pronnel for Effective Project Management

 2. Select the Phases Option:

-“Phases” option to begin configuring your phases.
+Phases option to begin configuring phases

 Within the board settings, you will find an option labeled "Phases."
 Click on this option to begin configuring your Phases.